crowdlingo/course/src/speaking/colours.md

 ## Vocabulary

 <vocab-list>
-- mysterious
+- enthusiasm
-  - of an obscure nature
+  - a feeling of excitement
+- generation
+  - all the people living at the same time or of approximately the same age
+- probably
+  - with considerable certainty
-- suitable
+- energetic
-  - meant or adapted for an occasion or use
+  - possessing or exerting or displaying energy
+- favourite
+  - appealing to the general public
+- rebellious
+  - resisting control or authority
 - tranquil
   - (of a body of water) free from disturbance by heavy waves
-- highlight
-  - move into the foreground to make more visible or prominent
-- confidence
-  - freedom from doubt
-- energetic
-  - possessing or exerting or displaying energy
-- professionalism
-  - the expertness characteristic of a professional person

 <!-- blank -->